-Notes for developers and Local Authorities Storage Attenuation volume (Flow rate control) required to retain rates as existing (m3) Volume of water to attenuate on site if discharging at existing rates.
+Notes f Votes for developers and Local Authorities Storage Attenuation volume (Flow rate control) required to retain rates as existing $(m^3)$ Volume Can't be Volume of water to attenuate on site if discharging at existing rates.
 Can't be used where discharge volumes are increasing

 Attenuation storage is provided to enable the rate of runoff from the site into the receiving watercourse to be limited to an acceptable rate to protect against erosion and flooding downstream.
-The attenuation storage volume is a function of the degree of development relative to the greenfield discharge rate.
+The attenuation storage volume is a function of the degree of development relative to the greenfield discharge rate. . -